ItsRiprod/Deskthing-Apps/docs/cacp/logging-system.md

 The CACP (Chrome Audio Control Platform) features a **Smart Adaptive Logging System** built on **Pino**, designed to automatically detect environment (browser/CLI/server) and provide optimal logging experience for each.
 It delivers beautiful, structured logging with unified configuration across all environments.

+**🎉 STATUS: Advanced configuration system with file-level overrides, runtime controls, and smart level resolution is now FULLY IMPLEMENTED!**

+> **📋 For development roadmap and future features, see [Logger Roadmap](./logger-roadmap.md)**

 ## ✨ **Key Features**

 ### **🧠 Smart Environment Detection**